nemixu/trivia-rooms/README.md

 Found issues during user testing, some of the Questions in the array and answers in the questionArray would have ('s, & ) in the string, this would prove difficult for some of the functions to not be able to validate if the question was correct or not.
 I will be attempting to resolve this issue using regex epressions.

+Some of the api has no data in specific topics, so they have been removed, other categories may have some questions for easy and medium but not hard, so this is handled by checking if the questions array is 0 then display a modal to alert the user there is no questions and to check back or choose another category.

 ## Results and outcomes

 Problems with the app having good results on Iphone SE and Iphone 4, it is causing overflow which has since been resolved.